Dr. Tomi Wahlstrom Biography

 Mr. Robert Herron's Biography

-Robert L. Herron is a doctoral teaching assistant at the United States Sports Academy.
+Robert L. Herron is a lecturer at the United States Sports Academy.
 Herron earned a bachelor’s degree in exercise science from Auburn University at Montgomery and a master’s degree in exercise science from the University of Alabama.
 Additionally, he is a Certified Strength and Conditioning Specialist® with distinction from the National Strength and Conditioning Association (NSCA-CSCS*D) and a clinical exercise physiologist through the American College of Sports Medicine (ACSM-CEP).
 Herron has extensive experience in higher education teaching and applied research.

 Ms. Jillian Rosandich's Biography

-Jillian Rosandich is a doctoral teaching assistant at the United States Sports Academy.
+Jillian Rosandich is a lecturer at the United States Sports Academy.
 She earned her Master of Sports Science degree in sports management from the Academy and a bachelor’s degree in film and media arts from the University of New Orleans.
 Rosandich has significant experience in television, film and theater, working as an actor and in production in the United States and Malaysia.
 She earned the President’s Volunteer Service Award for her work with Habitat for Humanity and Americorps in New Orleans, La., where she taught disaster preparedness.
 She earned the Certificate of Special Congressional Recognition from U.S. Representative Joseph Cao (R-La.) for her commitment to service.